 hence energy dissipation.
-The washers can also be stacked in different ways as illustrated in Figure 1-1 and Table 1-2.
+The washers can also be stacked in different ways as illustrated in Figure 1-1 and Table 1-2 (my rendering of Table 1-2 is screwed up).
 Thus the stiffness and dissipation of a stack of Belleville washers can be tuned.
 Testing discussed further in Chapter 3 has shown that the force-displacement hysteresis of washer stacks is stable and repeatable.
 These stacks therefore lend themselves to modeling, and use as engineered frequency modification and energy dissipation devices.
+(I suggest that at some point it be noted that only doule-acting stack configuration are evaluated.
+I suggest that element that make up stacks be identical.
+Robert used mix of 2 washer element and 4 washer element that can introduce additional nonlinearities and educe damping affects.